 \section{Result and Discussion}

-We conducted two multi-agent actor-critics in discrete action spaces.
+We conducted two multi-agent Actor-Critic in discrete action spaces.
 One is classical AC implementation A2C.
 Another one is PPO.
-We explored both independent and centralized experiments for both algorithms namely independent actor-critic(IAC), multi-agent actor-critic(MAAC), Independent PPO(IPPO) and multi-agent actor-critic(MAPPO).
+We explored both independent and centralized experiments for both algorithms namely independent Actor-Critic(IAC), multi-agent Actor-Critic(MAAC), Independent PPO(IPPO) and multi-agent Actor-Critic(MAPPO).
 For both MAAC and MAPPO.
-We assume each agent only has it's local observation.
+We assume each agent only has its local observation.
 During training, we train centralized critics that take as input the concatenation of all agent's local observation.
-Each agent takes action only conditional on it's local observation.
+Each agent takes action only conditional on its local observation.
 To make it more a general case, each agent has it own critic.
 Also, we did not perform parameter sharing among the agents.
 This allows the algorithms take heterogeneous agents where each agent may have different observation spaces and action spaces.
 We also perform action masking since at each interaction, some of the actions are not valid.
 We hope action masking can help the actor perform more effectively.
 More information for action masking can be found in \cite{huang2020closer}.

-The hyper-parameter setup is as in table \ref{params}.
+The hyperparameter setup is as in table \ref{params}.
+To be fair for comparison, all the models have two hidden layers with size of 64.
+When testing different learning rate, we found Actor-Critic performed better with larger learning rate.
+This may indicate the model need to be updated more frequently.
+So we decided the model was updated every 50 steps while in both IPPO and MAPPO the model was updated every 100 steps.
+We used clip of 0.2 suggested from the PPO original paper \cite{schulman2017proximal}.
 In the experiment, each algorithm has 25 runs.
 Each run has 1000 episodes.
 Each episode has the maxim length of 50 steps.
 Then the average total return for each episode over 25 runs was calculated.